chappy84/grumpy-phpunit/phpunit-for-grumpy-developers.markdown

     }

 That is what I would call a Minimum Viable Test class.
-All test classes need to extend off of the base PHPUnit_Framework_TestCase class, although it is common for people to create their *own* base class that extends from this one, and then all their test cases extend from it.
-Sounds like we are getting to [Inception](http://en.wikipedia.org/wiki/Inception) levels of class construction.
+All test classes need to extend off of the base `PHPUnit_Framework_TestCase` class, although it is common for people to create their *own* base class that extends from this one, and then all their test cases extend from it.

 All the built-in assertions that PHPUnit provides follow the same pattern: